Trace Elements

 But I’m not ready to move.

-Instead, I watch the mountainside through the window.
+Instead, I watch the hillside through the window.

 Greens shift subtly as the day moves across their surface.

-It’s still today, though the lighter fronds of palm trees tremble in the lazy breeze.
+It’s still today, though the lighter fronds of the palms tremble in the lazy breeze.

 A certain kind of beauty becomes visible in the slow hours of a depressive period.